-The seawater strainers should be checked regularly for debris.
-The standard layout is one strainer for each engine, one for the generator and one for the air conditioning system (if installed).
-The strainers are located in the engine room.
+The seawater strainers should be checked periodically for debris.
+The standard configuration is one strainer for each engine, one for the generator and one for the air conditioning system (if installed).
+The strainers are located in the engine compartment.

-Exhaust System
+Exhaust Systems